BACK

 Client-Side Cryptography

 All encryption and decryption happens on your device using the Web Crypto API.
-The plaintext never leaves your browser.
-We use AES-256-GCM, a military-grade authenticated encryption standard, to ensure both confidentiality and integrity.
+We use AES-256-GCM, a military-grade authenticated encryption standard, ensuring both confidentiality and integrity.

 Key Management

 Your encryption keys are stored in the URL fragment (the part after the #).
-Browsers do not send fragments to the server during requests.
-This means even if our database or servers were compromised, your data remains secure as we never had the keys to begin with.
+Browsers do not send fragments to the server.
+Even if our database is compromised, your data remains secure.

 Secondary Protection (PBKDF2)

-When you choose to add a password, we utilize PBKDF2 (Password-Based Key Derivation Function 2) with 100,000 iterations and a unique salt for every paste.
-This protects against brute-force attacks and ensures your password effectively strengthens the encryption key.
+When you add a password, we use PBKDF2 with 100,000 iterations and a unique salt per paste.
+This protects against brute-force attacks.

 Network Security